Authority

 Woe to the shepherds who destroy and scatter the sheep of my pasture…I will gather the remnant of my flock from all the lands where I have banished them…I will raise up shepherds over them who will shepherd them.1

 World domination is not in itself evil.
 Jesus is pursuing it.2 Hitler didn’t compare himself to Hitler – presumably he didn’t consider his actions evil.
 In parenting, as in world domination, it matters who is doing the dominating and what methods they use.
 All people live within hierarchical webs of authorities.
 They are part of those overlapping layers of authorities.
 Parents are an authority, though not the only authority, in the lives of their children.
 The power of an authority can be misused, abused.
 An authority may immorally fail to use their power to fulfill their responsibilities.
 An authority may immorally exceed their mandate, using their power to take from those they were assigned to serve.
+The question is not whether parents have authority, but what kind of authority they have, from whom they received it, and what they are to do with it.

 See Thee Beneath God3